jonathanruiz/jonathanruiz.dev/src/posts/level-up-with-mermaid.md

 ---
+slug: level-up-your-documentation-game-with-mermaid
 title: Level up your documentation game with Mermaid
-slug: level-up-your-documentation-game-with-mermaid
+description: Mermaid is an open-source tool that allows you to create diagrams using text and code.
+This article will go over why you should use Mermaid, how to use it and the diagrams and charts available.
 author: Johnny Ruiz
-created: 2023-07-15
+date: 2023-07-15
 tags: markdown, mermaid
 ---